 Wix has long had a bad rep for SEO.
 But is that bad rep still justified today?

-This is the first post in our CMS series where we dig into the “out the box” on-page SEO of the world’s most popular CMS systems.
+In this CMS series, we dig into the “out the box” on-page SEO of the world’s most popular CMS systems.

 We primarily focus on what you can (or can’t) do in each CMS (which is directly comparable), and any inherent SEO problems or benefits we uncovered.

-In our first CMS review we focus on Wix, a CMS that continues to be popular with small businesses, and according to w3techs has a current market share of 2.9% (as of January 2022).
+In this CMS review we focus on Wix, a CMS that continues to be popular with small businesses, and according to w3techs has a current market share of 4% (as of June 2024).

 Read on to discover:

-• how well set up for on-page SEO Wix is out the box,
+- how well Wix is set up for on-page SEO out the box in 2024,

 Let’s get started with a summary.